ACAnkika/Myntra-weforshe-/README.md

 # Myntra-weforshe-
+Myntra We for She: MyntraPop, SwipFit, and Reel
-This project was developed as part of the Myntra "We for She" hackathon, focusing on innovative solutions to enhance user engagement and promote sustainability in the fashion ecosystem.
-Our team successfully advanced to the third round, showcasing three key features: Myntra Thrift, SwipFit, and Reel.
+This project was developed as part of the Myntra "We for She" hackathon, focusing on innovative solutions to enhance user engagement and improve the shopping experience.
+Our team successfully advanced to the third round, showcasing three key features: MyntraPop, SwipFit, and Reel.

 Features
-1. Myntra Thrift
+1. MyntraPop
-Myntra Thrift is an exclusive feature designed to promote upcycling and recycling of clothing.
-It allows users to:

-Buy, sell, or donate clothes in a simple and intuitive way.
-Donate clothes by submitting an online request for pickup, after which the items are collected from the user's location.
-Earn rewards in the form of cash points for donated items.
-By encouraging users to contribute to a more sustainable fashion ecosystem, Myntra Thrift addresses both consumer needs and environmental concerns.
+MyntraPop offers a revolutionary way to shop by utilizing generative AI.
+Users can:

+Upload an image of any product they like (clothing, accessories, etc.).
+Instantly receive suggestions for similar items available on Myntra.
+Benefit from advanced AI algorithms that analyze the uploaded image, create a detailed product description, and match it with similar Myntra products.
+This intuitive and AI-driven feature simplifies the shopping process, making it effortless for users to find their desired styles.

-Tech Stack: React (Frontend)
+Tech Stack: Python (Backend, AI), React (Frontend)
 2. Myntra SwipFit
 Myntra SwipFit is a Gen Z-inspired feature that makes selecting clothes more fun and interactive.
 Users can: